Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 ## Abbey Capital
 My previous job was at a company called Abbey Capital.
 They are a financial fund manager, in other words they manage large sums of other people's money, deciding on the best way to invest that money.
-They specialised in 'alternative investments'.
+They specialise in 'alternative investments'.
 In their case mostly futures contracts, and other derivatives based on the value of physical commodities.